ShishirKumar93/linear_regression_implementation/README.md

  The AdaGrad optimization algorithm is encapsulated inside minimize() function, which is called by above classes and returns the parameter combination that minimizes loss.

- test_class.py and test_regr.py are tests designed to validate our implementation.
+ test_class.py and test_regr.py are tests designed to validate my implementation.

  Thanks to Prof. [Terence Parr](https://github.com/parrt) for his guidance and support in this school project.